Kwamtili Estate, Tanzania

 Supporting a community's cocoa know-how and protecting a virgin forest.

-Today the estate remains the only producer of criollo cocoa that is grown from grafted (and therefore cloned) seedlings.
+The estate remains the only known producer in Africa (and perhaps globally) of criollo cocoa that is grown from grafted (and therefore cloned) seedlings.
 Criollo cocoa is highly sought after, especially the premium grades produced by Kwamtili Estate (criollo accounts for at most 5% of global cocoa production).

-Both the cultivation of criollo cocoa and the grafting of cloned cocoa are possibly unique in Africa.
-Introduced to Kwamtili over 80 years ago, they represent an enormous potential and an unique heritage .
+Both the cultivation of criollo cocoa and the grafting of cloned cocoa are therefore likely to be unique in Africa.
+Introduced to Kwamtili over 80 years ago, they also represent an enormous potential and a remarkable heritage .

 Know-how concerning the cultivation and grafting of criollo cocoa belongs to former estate workers.
 Many live in the local community close to Kwamtili Estate, notably in the village of Kwamtili.
 Some 15 families from the community are organised as an association that has a licence to maintain, process and sell Kwamtili's cocoa in exchange for providing security.